md861/FemSolver/README.md

+# Deprecation notice
+This patch would no longer be supported, as it is continued to be developed on the [HypFEM](https://github.com/md861/HypFEM) branch.
+This branch thus would be terminated soon.

 # FemSolver
 A Fortran code to solve an Initial-Boundary-value scalar wave problem in 2D.
 The solver uses semidiscrete formulation with p-FEM for space and implicit-Euler for time discretizations, respectively.
 The code is written for Linux, however, the system calls could be modified to be run over other operating systems as well.
 ## Features